-We are pleased to announce that the first boat in the Derby Riverboat fleet will be called “Outram”.
+The first boat in the Derby Riverboat fleet is called “Outram”.

 We are proud that our first boat will carry the name “Outram” and maybe in future years can be joined by other boats on the river and the restored canal.

 Please visit our tickets page for more information on how to buy tickets and for price information: